mmanchee/mrRoboger/README.md

 * Download files
 * Place all files and folders into one directory
-* Open Index.html in perferred browser
+* Open Index.html in preferred browser
 * Enjoy talking to Mr. Roboger

 ## Known Bugs